dopefishh/netctl-tray/README.md

 but it does this in a naive way.
 It runs the script and imports the ``$Interface`` variable.
 When an interface already has an active profile the active profile will be stopped prior to the start of the new profile.

+You can change the icons if you want for a better integration with your WM.
+Just change the svg files.

 ### Author(s)
 -	Mart (mart@martlubbers.net).